2x-Helix/mario-rogue-like/docs/design_rationale/design_rationale.md

 e.g, **Player** must close enough in coordinates to **Toad** for **SpeakAction** to be available in console (could be a possible way for Toad to directly call **SpeakAction**).

+### Assignment 2
+- To allow for a NPC to talk, we have decided to use the interface **Talkable**.
+This requires the implementer to have the method **getMonologue()** which is responsible for getting the monologue spoken by the implementer.
+This meets the SOLID principles *Interface Segregation Principle* as it separates the single action of monologuing as its own interface.
+-

 <br>

 ## REQ7: Reset Game